RagingFlamesOfficial/web/README.md

 # web
-*Personal portfolio but will also be a template for others to you ♥
+*Personal portfolio but will also be a template for others to use ♥